-What Do Document Management Specialist Do?
+What is a Document Management Specialist?

 Career Description Implement and administer enterprise-wide document management systems and related procedures that allow organizations to capture, store, retrieve, share, and destroy electronic records and documents.

-Document Management Specialist Responsibilities
+Daily Life Of a Document Management Specialist

 - Analyze, interpret, or disseminate system performance data.